Oh sure there are books and blogs and informational groups and sites, but with so much (often opposing) information, how do you know which is right?

 Personally I have 2 different methods I use for going away depending on how long I'm going.
 I either stock them up real well with everything they need and keep them locked in the coop/run.
 Or I have someone watch them.

-I talk about both methods in Chicken keepers can vacation and there is a printable chicken sitter instruction sheet
+I talk about both methods in Chicken keepers can vacation and there is a FREE printable chicken sitter instruction sheet on that page (I mentioned this same one up above) Click that link to go to the post and then click the link to get the download.

 These were the top 8 problems chicken keepers fear the most from the people I polled....but now I'm curious, what are your top chicken fears?